GeoWerkstatt/prawn-rails/README.markdown

 For more documentation go to [the manual](http://prawn.majesticseacreature.com/manual.pdf)

+If you set the instance variable `@filename` in the controller, it will be used as the filename for the generated pdf.

 ### Build in helpers
 * *html_strip(html)*
 Removes the html tags from a string